Clinical Studies: Photobiomodulation Therapy for Fertility and Reproductive Health

 Photobiomodulation ameliorates ovarian aging by alleviating oxidative stress and inflammation damage and improving mitochondrial function (He et al. 2024).

-A recent in vitro study from China, relating to Photobiomodulation Therapy for Fertility.
+A recent in vitro study from China, relates to Photobiomodulation Therapy for Fertility.
 The authors found that, “PBM (4 J/cm2) effectively recovered the levels of sex hormones, increased the number of primordial and growing follicles, improved angiogenesis, and decreased cell apoptosis in naturally aged mice.
 Moreover, PBM reduced oxidative stress, inhibited chronic ovarian inflammation, and improved mitochondrial function in aged ovaries.
 Study highlights follow:

-• Photobiomodulation improved ovarian function of naturally reproductive aging mouse.
+• Photobiomodulation improved ovarian function.

 • Photobiomodulation protected human granulosa cells from oxidative stress damage.